edificeio/ode-react-ui/CONTRIBUTING.md

 ![minor bump](./.changeset/minor_bump.png "Bump")

+- When questioning about bump other packages, please, enter No.

 - Add a summary about your work.
 - Say `Yes` to next prompt.
 - Add changeset to your tracked files.